 - Mr Adam Phillips is an accredited pharmacist with a broad therapeutics background and active interests in adverse drug reaction reporting and patient safety in primary care.
 Mr Phillips provides expertise in the field of clinical pharmacy.

 - Dr Nicole Pratt is a senior research fellow at the Quality Use of Medicines and Pharmacy Research Centre, Sansom Institute, University of South Australia.
 She is a member of the Australian Medicines Utilisation Research Australia Committee, a Co-coordinator & Co-Chair Elect, Asian Pharmacoepidemiology Network, and a Member of the Drug Utilisation Special Interest Group, International Society for Pharmacoepidemiology.
 Dr Pratt is a biostatistician and an active researcher in the area of medicine safety.
-Dr Pratt provides expertise in the field of phamacoepidemiology.
+Dr Pratt provides expertise in the field of biostatistics.

 - Dr Jane Robertson is a senior lecturer in the Department of Clinical Pharmaocology at the University of Newcastle.
 She is the Director of the Newcastle Evaluation Group, and the Director of the WHO Collaborating Centre for Pharmacoeconomics and Rational Pharmacotherapy.
 Dr Robertson is a pharmacist with experience in the evaluation of the efficacy and safety of medicines.
-Dr Robertson provides expertise in the fields of pharmacoepidemiology and clinical pharmacy.
+Dr Robertson provides expertise in the fields of epidemiology and clinical pharmacy.

 - Associate Professor Peter Sexton is a general practitioner and public health physician, a clinical Associate Professor at the University of Tasmania, a professorial fellow at the Baker IDI Heart and Diabetes Institute and President of the National Heart Foundation.
 He chairs the Tasmanian Board of the Medical Board of Australia and is a past President of the Tasmanian Branch of the AMA.
 Associate Professor Sexton provides expertise in the field of general medical practice.

 - Associate Professor Jane Smith is the head of general practice at Bond University, a member of the Centre for Research in Evidence Based Practice and works in clinical general practice.
 She teaches and researches in general practice, patient self-management and therapeutics.
 Associate Professor Smith is currently the Provost of the Royal Australian College of General Practitioners (RACGP) Queensland and has Vice-Chaired the RACGP Quality Care Committee, and co-authored the RACGP Guidelines for preventive activities in general practice.
-She is also a member of the Advisory Committee on Prescription Medicines (ACPM).
+She is also a member of the Advisory Committee on Prescription Medicines.
 Associate Professor Smith provides expertise in the field of general medical practice.

 - Professor Duncan Topliss is Director of Endocrinology and Diabetes at the Alfred Hospital, and has clinical and research interests across endocrinology including diabetes, thyroid disease and bone disease.
 Professor Topliss has extensive experience in medical and scientific issues in the interests of drug regulation and is also a member of the TGA Advisory Committee on Prescription Medicines and was former Chair of the ACSOM's predecessor, the Adverse Drug Reaction Advisory Committee.
-Professor Topliss provides expertise in the field of general medicine (endocrinology).
+Professor Topliss provides expertise in the field of endocrinology.

 - Dr Michael Ward is a senior lecturer in the School of Pharmacy and Medical Sciences at the University of South Australia.
 Dr Ward is a pharmacist with research interests in a variety of factors that influence medication response including drug metabolism, drug-drug interactions, pharmacokinetics and pharmacogenetics.
 Dr Ward provides expertise in the field of clinical pharmacy.